Farahat612/SoftCart-Data-Platform---IBM-Capstone-Project/README.md

 </p>

-1. Python Scripts & Automation.
+1. Python Scripts & Automation:
-SoftCart needed to keep data synchronized between different databases and data warehouses as a part of their daily routine.
-So, one task that was routinely performed was syncing of staging data warehouse and production data warehouse.
+> SoftCart needed to keep data synchronized between different databases and data warehouses as a part of their daily routine. > So, one task that was routinely performed was syncing of staging data warehouse and production data warehouse.
-So, I was required to write a script that will automate the process of regularly updating the DB2 instance with new records from MySQL.
+> So, I was required to write a script that will automate the process of regularly updating the DB2 instance with new records from MySQL.

-2. Apache Airflow ETL & Data Pipelines
+2. Apache Airflow ETL & Data Pipelines:
-SoftCart has imported web server log files as `accesslog.txt`.
+> SoftCart has imported web server log files as `accesslog.txt`.
-So, I was required to write an Airflow DAG pipeline that analyzes the log files, extracts the required lines and fields, transforms and loads the data to an existing file.
+> So, I was required to write an Airflow DAG pipeline that analyzes the log files, extracts the required lines and fields, transforms and loads the data to an existing file.

 ### 6. Apache Spark Big Data Analytics